TritonDataCenter/sdc-docker/docs/api/features/repos.md

 - Docker Hub's public registry
 - Docker Hub's private registry
-- Self-hosted v1 and v2 Docker registry, including Docker Trusted Registry
+- Self-hosted Docker registry, including Docker Trusted Registry
-- quay.io v1 Docker registry
+- quay.io Docker registry
-- jFrog Artifactory v1 and v2 Docker registry
+- jFrog Artifactory Docker registry

+Note that Triton sdc-docker only supports v2 registries.

 You can connect to multiple registries at the same time and pull images from them without having to switch from one to another.